 Initial antibiotic selection is directed at the most likely pathogens.
 The regimen is adjusted based on the results of culture and susceptibility testing.

-If nongonococcal gram-positive infection is suspected by Gram stain in an adult, the empiric choice is one of the following:
+If nongonococcal gram-positive infection is suspected by Gram stain in an adult, or if no organisms are seen, treatment is with:

-If gram-negative infection is suspected (eg, in patients with immunosuppression or serious comorbid disorders, injection drug use, a recent infection with antibiotic use, or an indwelling vascular catheter), empiric treatment includes a parenteral 3rd-generation cephalosporin with antipseudomonal activity (eg, ceftazidime 2 g IV q 8 h) and, if infection is severe, an aminoglycoside.
+If gram-negative infection is suspected (eg, in patients with immunosuppression or serious comorbid disorders, injection drug use, a recent infection with antibiotic use, or an indwelling vascular catheter), empiric treatment includes a parenteral 3rd-generation cephalosporin with antipseudomonal activity (eg, ceftazidime 2 g IV every 8 hours) and, if infection is severe, an aminoglycoside.

 Neonates should be treated initially with an antibiotic that covers gram-positive infection (eg, nafcillin, vancomycin) plus an antibiotic that covers gram-negative infection (eg, gentamicin or a 3rd-generation cephalosporin such as cefotaxime).

-Children > 3 mo of age should be treated initially similarly to adults.
+Children > 3 months of age should be treated initially similarly to adults.

-Parenteral antibiotics are continued until clinical improvement is clear (usually 2 to 4 wk), and oral antibiotics should be given at high doses for another 2 to 6 wk according to the clinical response.
+Parenteral antibiotics are continued until clinical improvement is clear (usually 2 to 4 weeks), and oral antibiotics should be given at high doses for another 2 to 6 weeks according to the clinical response.

-Infections caused by streptococci and Haemophilus are usually eradicated after 2 wk of oral antibiotics after IV treatment.
+Infections caused by streptococci and Haemophilus are usually eradicated after 2 weeks of oral antibiotics after IV treatment.

-Staphylococcal infections are treated with antibiotics for at least 3 wk and often 6 wk or longer, especially in patients with prior arthritis or whose diagnosis was delayed.
+Staphylococcal infections are treated with antibiotics for at least 3 weeks and often 6 weeks or longer, especially in patients with prior arthritis in the affected joint, immunosuppression, or whose diagnosis was delayed.

-In addition to antibiotics, acute nongonococcal bacterial arthritis requires large-bore needle aspiration of intra-articular pus at least once/day, or tidal irrigation lavage, arthroscopic lavage, or arthrotomy for debridement.
-Infected RA joints should generally undergo early and aggressive surgical debridement and drainage.
+In addition to antibiotics, acute nongonococcal bacterial arthritis requires large-bore needle aspiration of intra-articular pus at least once a day, or tidal irrigation lavage, arthroscopic lavage, or arthrotomy for debridement.
+Joints affected with rheumatoid arthritis should generally undergo early and aggressive surgical debridement and drainage.

 Viral arthritis is treated supportively.